jbakse/site_builder/content/noise/index.md

 ::: .activity
 ## In-class Challenge

-Explore using parameters by completing the following challenges in order. <br/> Don't skip any.
+Explore using noise by completing the following challenges in order. <br/> Don't skip any.

 Time | Comment